naviapps/asdf-homebrew-php/README.md

 * macOS only
 * Depends entirely on the `shivammathur/homebrew-php` tap
 * Only versions available in that tap can be installed
-* PHP extensions (intl, gd, imagick etc.) must be installed separately via Homebrew or pecl if needed
+* PHP extensions (intl, gd, imagick etc.) must be installed separately, for example via Homebrew or pecl

+---

+## Relation to other PHP plugins

+Source‑build PHP plugins for asdf may behave less predictably on macOS because they rely on system libraries that Homebrew updates frequently.
+This can occasionally cause build failures, especially on newer macOS versions or Apple Silicon.

+This plugin uses Homebrew to install PHP, which offers a more consistent and lower-maintenance experience on macOS.

+If you encounter issues related to Homebrew PHP versions or installation behavior, please open an issue in this repository.